gabrielraya/symmetry_breaking_diffusion_models/README.md

 ## Demostrations and tutorials

-To help you begin understanding the symmetry breaking phenomenon, we present the following 1D example.
+To facilitate your understanding of the phenomenon of spontaneous symmetry breaking in diffusion models, we have provided the following examples.

 |                                                            Link                                                             | Description                                                                    |
 |:---------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------|
 |         [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](./notebooks/1d_example.ipynb)          | Symmetry Breaking in 1D diffusion model                                        |